ajplaza31/end-to-end-demo/README.md

-JSON server that simulates end-to-end system for virtual ticketing agent Server processes changes to cubic.sql from user interaction Server pushes changes to cubic.sql from backend interaction
+- JSON server that simulates end-to-end system for virtual ticketing agent
+- Server processes changes to cubic.sql from user interaction
+- Server pushes changes to cubic.sql from backend interaction
+- Server can be accessed at this link here: https://my-json-server.typicode.com/ajplaza31/end-to-end-demo